jisotalo/reciva-radio-patching/README.md

 ---

 **What we can get**
+- Working internet radio even after the reciva.com has disappeared
 - Telnet connection to the radio
 - [Sharpfin](https://www.sharpfin.org/) installation to the radio
 - Possible to do change presets and control radio using web browser